 Reference librarians are available to help you either at the reference desk or by appointment.
 Use the Law Library Staff directory to contact a librarian and schedule a convenient meeting time.

 All career faculty, visiting faculty, and deans have a library liaison, a professional librarian who serves as the faculty member's primary contact person in the library.
 Library liaisons are responsible for working with faculty on their instructional and other scholarly needs.
 There is a list of library liaison contacts in the sidebar of the Faculty Services page.

 The reference desk is located to the left of the library entrance.
 The Reference Desk is staffed during regular business hours and some evenings during the fall and spring semesters (see the library home page for specific hours).
 The Reference Desk is staffed by experienced reference librarians who are available to answer questions about research, database searching, and library services.
 You can also contact a reference librarian by emailing firstname.lastname@example.org.

 Generally, if you are using the materials for research preparation, you should borrow the materials in your own name.
-You will be responsible for materials checked out in your own name, including returning materials on time (overdue notices will go directly to you) and in good condition and paying any fines you have incurred.
+You will be responsible for materials checked out in your own name, including returning materials on time (overdue notices will go directly to you) and in good condition.

 Search the Lemieux Library catalog and check out materials with your ID card at the Lemieux Library circulation desk.
 Be sure to turn in materials on time as loan periods vary and as fines do accrue.